tradle/fetch-favicon/readme.md

 [![devDependency Status](https://david-dm.org/meltwater/fetch-favicon/dev-status.svg)](https://david-dm.org/meltwater/fetch-favicon#info=devDependencies)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com)

 Favicons can be difficult.
-They come in several different formats, no page seems to have them all, and it is hard to know which one to use when you want the best. `fetch-favicon` takes the complexity out by finding them all and choosing the best.
+They come in several different formats, no page seems to have them all, and it is hard to know which one to use when you want the best. `fetch-favicon` takes the complexity out by finding them all and choosing the best for you.

 ## Installation